How do I add segments and target content to specific subscribers?

 Note: at this point we have assumed you have already set up or will be setting up your main targeting rules for your email and have set up all your content, so we won't be going through these steps.

-Refine Segment
+Segment TE

 Assigning a segment to a content block